-Identity, Culture, and Orgullo as a White-Passing Latina
+Identity and Cultural Orgullo as a White-Passing Latina: The Privilege is Complicated

 Today there are many labels I proudly use during introductions.
 I am a first-gen Guatemalteca-Mexicana college student.
 Identity is one of the things we use to define ourselves and we cling to it- it’s our orgullo.
 Latino culture is orgullo.
 I, along with many others, understand what the experience is like when we’re told we don’t look as if we have the privilege of feeling the pride that is our culture.